-- From IBM Universal Access Responsive Web Application 2.7.0 onwards, new features, and server-side enhancements and defect fixes, are supported only in the most recent IBM Cúram Social Program Management version line, that is, 7.0.10 or later. - IBM Universal Access Responsive Web Application 2.6 continues to be supported for security updates and critical defect fixes only on older compatible version lines of IBM Cúram Social Program Management, that is, 7.0.4 -7.0.9.
+- From IBM Universal Access Responsive Web Application 2.7.0 onwards, new features, and server-side enhancements and defect fixes, are supported only in the most recent IBM Cúram Social Program Management version lines. - The IBM Universal Access Responsive Web Application 2.6 version line continues to be supported for security updates and critical defect fixes only on the older compatible version lines of IBM Cúram Social Program Management, 7.0.4 -7.0.9.